 Children with difficulties organising themselves and their work may struggle with spatial awareness, visual discrimination or visual motor integration.

-A simple screening assessment (Beery VMI 3-part assessment) could help you understand methods to support a child learn differently and activities that you could incorporate into your lessons to address underlying visual perceptual deficits.
+A simple screening assessment (Beery VMI 3-part assessment) could help you understand methods to support a child learn differently.
 This three part assessment screens a child motor coordination, visual motor integration and visual perception – allowing a therapist to determine strengths and difficulties requires intervention.

 In some children we need to conduct a more detailed visual perceptual skills assessment in order to identify the exact nature of their difficulty.